History

 The railroad operation was abandoned in 1996, and in 1999 the rails and ties were removed.
 Debris littered the corridor but the route itself was in excellent shape.
 Now the corridor is cleaned up, although rail stakes and other bits and pieces of the former life of the trail can still be found.
 Outside the corridor, there is little evidence of the bustling commerce once associated with the railroad.
 Train depots and other structures are long gone, except for the refurbished depot in Centennial that houses the Nici Self Museum.

-The caboose, which was donated by WyColo Railroad, the last railway operator, rests on a short section of track at the Lake Owen trailhead.
-The Caboose was badly damaged by the 2020 Mullen Fire and will be removed by summer 2023.
+The caboose, which was originally bought by Chuck Wertz, was donated to the Forest Service.
+It was rolled down the track from Fox Park just before the rail was removed in 1999.
+Until summer 2024 it sat on a short section of track at the Lake Owen trailhead.
+The Caboose was badly damaged by the 2020 Mullen Fire and was removed in August 2024.